Wordle: Hints, Clues, and Answer for Today's Wordle | October 14, 2022 - Gameranx

 Each day we will provide 5 hints and clues for the Wordle of the day, including telling readers many consonants and vowels are in the word.
 The first clue will always be this clue, so if you only want the vowels and consonants or want every other clue except that one, you can look at the clues as you see fit.
 If you wish just to see today’s answer for Wordle, scroll down to the next section.

-- “We plan on turning renovating the house to have a more open _____ plan.”

-- The Word has one letter that repeats and it is a vowel.
+- The Word has one letter that repeats and it is a consonant.

 Stay tuned to Gameranx for daily Wordle hints, clues, and answers!